yungalyx/Calypso3Algotrader/README.md

-# CalypsoAlgotrader
+# Calypso3Algotrader

-Currently transitioning this project into a GUI interface for tracking automated trades made by another algotrader project... maybe it'll be in python but it could also be a react project i guess c:
+Calypso3 is my second algotrader project.
+This one focuses on generating a simple GUI to access trading data.
+Built using tkinter and ALPACA.

+Calypso 3 is tracking automated trades made by the luna6algotrader project.